 surrounded by a brilliant radiance of glowing golds.

-All she saw in her mind’s eye were loving longing Madonna’s, compassionately comforting their crying babes, suffering crucified Christs with trickling blood running down their crown of thorns; she saw our glorious Light being created and slithering Snakes being defeated and shining hosts of Angels singing before radiant thrones of gold.
+All she saw in her mind’s eye were loving Madonna’s, compassionately comforting their crying babes, suffering crucified Christs with trickling blood running down their crown of thorns; she saw our glorious Light being created and slithering Snakes being defeated and shining hosts of Angels singing before radiant thrones of gold.

 She dreamed of Paradise, of Hell, of Good versus Evil and of Miracles and Reconciliation.